This medieval origin village reached its highest splendour only in the 14th century, thanks to the Counts of Buscareto.

 It is a "Romanesque-Gothic" church just outside the village dating back to the 12th century.

-Protected by walls remained intact for five centuries, the ancient castle of Montecarotto rises on the hills dividing the valley of the Esino river from the valley of the Misa river.
+Protected by walls, which remained intact for five centuries, the ancient castle of Montecarotto rises on the hills dividing the valley of the Esino river from the valley of the Misa river.

 Verdicchio vineyards stretching as far as the eye could see surround Montecarotto's quarters, while the strokes of the clock tower punctuate the time of the experienced master wine-makers.